 WHERE TO FIND THE ZINFANDEL GRAPE

 The top producing Zinfandel regions include Napa, Sonoma, Paso Robles, and the Sierra Foothills.
+Alexander Valley is also notable for producing Zinfandel, with collectible bottlings from Ridge, such as the Boatman Zin.
 Old vines can be found in Lodi and Russian River Valley.

 Outside the U.S., the variety is grown in South Africa and Australia, where it has been bottled as both Zinfandel and Primitivo.